Yuriyzabegaev/solver_selector/README.md

 ## Installation
-A Docker image with the full environment to reproduce the experiments, including PorePy and PETSc, is available on Zenodo (TODO).
-This is how to access it ([Docker](https://www.docker.com/) should be installed):
+A Docker image with the full environment to reproduce the experiments, including PorePy and PETSc, is available on Zenodo: [10.5281/zenodo.10407057](https://zenodo.org/doi/10.5281/zenodo.10407057).
+After downloading the image, execute these commands ([Docker](https://www.docker.com/) should be installed):
 ```
-docker load < solver_selector.tar.gz
+docker load -i solver_selector.tar.gz
 docker run -dit --name solver_selector -p 8888:8888 solver_selector:latest
 docker exec -it solver_selector /bin/bash
 ```